What’s the latest Hurricane Irma track?

 - Central Bahamas

+A hurricane watch is in effect for Cuba from Matanzas province eastward to the Guantanamo province.
+Watches are typically initiated 48 hours before hurricane winds are possible in the area.

+Warnings mean hurricane conditions are expected and all preparations for the storm should be “rushed to completion.”

-Hurricane-force winds extend outwards by 50 miles from the center and tropical storm-force winds extend outward up to 175 miles from the center.
-Maximum sustained winds are around 185 miles per hour.
+Maximum sustained winds are 180 miles per hour, according to the Thursday 5 a.m. update, and hurricane winds extend 50 miles from the center of the storm, while tropical storm winds extend up to 185 miles from the center.

-NHC only makes projections about the storm over the next five days, but the National Center for Atmospheric Research puts together a string of predictions about the storm’s eventual path.
-According to those projections, after Florida the storm is likely to continue north, passing through the southwestern portion of Georgia, followed by South Carolina, North Carolina, Virginia and Maryland.
-Some predictions also look at Irma possibly veering west, into eastern Kentucky.
+A collection of path predictions assembled by the National Center for Atmospheric Research show it’s likely those on the east coast of Florida have more reason to worry than those on the Gulf coast.
+Most possible paths as of Thursday morning have Irma hitting coastal Georgia after Florida, followed by western South Carolina, western North Carolina, eastern Tennessee, eastern Kentucky, West Virginia, Virginia and Maryland before heading back into the Atlantic.

 Comments